cogiceo/GPOHound/README.md

 - Detection of renamed built-in privileged local groups.

-- Detection of trustees added to privileged local groups using system-defined variables (e.g., %ComputerName%, %DomainName%) for possible `sAMAccountName` spoofing
+- Detection of trustees added to privileged local groups using "Preference Process Variables" (e.g., %ComputerName%, %DomainName%)

+- Detection of abusable trustees using `sAMAccountName` hijacking

 - Detection of any trustees added to privileged local groups: